Varanasi district

-Varanasi district is a district in the north Indian state of Uttar Pradesh, with the holy city of Varanasi as the district headquarters.
-It is also the headquarters of the Varanasi Division which contains 4 districts (including Varanasi).
+Varanasi district is a district in the Indian state of Uttar Pradesh, with the holy city of Varanasi as the district headquarters.
+It is also the headquarters of the Varanasi division which contains 4 districts (including Varanasi).

 It is surrounded by Mirzapur district, Jaunpur district, Ghazipur district, Chandauli district, and Bhadohi district.
 The Ganga (Ganges) river flows through the district.
 Part of the Varanasi division, the district occupies an area of 15,35 km2 and as of the 2011 Census of India, it had a population of 3,676,841.

-Divisions

-The district is made up of three tehsils: Varanasi, Pindra,and Rajatalab, and eight Vidhan Sabha (Legislative Assembly) constituencies: Pindra, Shivpur, Rohaniya, Varanasi North, Varanasi South, Varanasi Cantt., Sevapuri, and Ajagara.

 Demographics

 According to the 2011 census, Varanasi district has a population of 3,676,841, This gives it a ranking of 75th in India (out of a total of 640).
 The district has a population density of 2399 PD/sqkm.
-Its population growth rate over the decade 2001-2011 was 17.32%.
+Its population growth rate over the decade 2001–2011 was 17.32%.
 Varanasi has a sex ratio of 909 females for every 1000 males, and a literacy rate of 77.05%.
-Scheduled Castes and Scheduled Tribes made up 13.24% and 0.78% of the population respectively.
+43.44% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes make up 13.24% and 0.78% of the population respectively.

 Languages

 At the time of the 2011 Census of India, 76.19% of the population spoke Hindi, 19.68% Bhojpuri, and 3.24% Urdu as their first language.
-Bhojpuri is the native language of Varanasi, however it is seen as a dialect of Hindi, therefore number of Bojpuri speakers are conflated with Hindi.
+Bhojpuri is natively spoken in Varanasi.

+Administrative divisions

+The district is made up of three tehsils: Varanasi, Pindra and Rajatalab.
+All 3 are headed by a SDM.

+These 3 tehsils are divided into 8 Blocks: Arajiline, Baragaon, Chiraigaon, Cholapur, Harhua, Kashividyapeeth, Pindra and Sewapuri.

+Politics

+There are eight Vidhan Sabha (Legislative Assembly) constituencies: Pindra, Shivpur, Rohaniya, Varanasi North, Varanasi South, Varanasi Cantt., Sevapuri, and Ajagara.